acodexpetkov/ecs-eks-migration-concepts/README.md

 | **GitOps UI** | — | Argo CD: <https://argo.alekspetkov.com> (credentials on request) |
 | Ingress | **Application Load Balancer** (ALB) | Same ALB† (AWS EKS path) or new ingress controller (on-prem) |

-† On the AWS EKS path we attach Pods via **TargetGroupBinding** with the AWS Load Balancer Controller, so ECS and AWS EKS share one listener.
+† On the AWS EKS path we attach Pods via **TargetGroupBinding** with the AWS Load Balancer Controller so ECS and EKS share one listener.

 ---